 Although it is easier said than done, muting your phone or turning it onto ‘Do Not Disturb’, even placing your phone in another room can make a great difference in staying focused.
 Reward yourself with a phone check when you have completed a group of 3 tasks or study goals.

 Give your boss and yourself end-of-week progress updates

 Similar to sending your boss your completed tasks for the workweek, write yourself a list of all the study goals you accomplished that week.
 This helps to keep you accountable for what you have or haven’t done – as well as let you know what to focus on for the following week.

 Look after yourself

-A major change in your normal routine like moving to working from home can throw everything off balance if you’re not careful.
+A major change in your normal routine like moving to work from home can throw everything off-balance if you’re not careful.
 Try not to get too stuck at home – it’s important to put effort into social interaction, either over a phone call or face-to-face if able.
-Remember to do your 30+ minutes of exercise every day, and even try to incorporate stretches into your work day to get you up and moving out of that space.
+Remember to do your 30+ minutes of exercise every day, and even try to incorporate stretches into your workday to get you up and moving out of that space.
 Another tip regularly shared is to get dressed for work in neat casual clothes, rather than staying in your pyjamas all day (tempting, we know!).
 Apply this tip to your study also, you might have a favourite comfy hoodie or jumper that you love to study in, think of this as your ‘study outfit.’

 Both working from home or remotely and studying online rely heavily on good habits.
 By forming these good habits you begin to work up an effective schedule, of which your productivity and focus allow you to actually get things done.